TylerCGarcia/LoRa-BLE-Sensor-Board/README.md

 **Interface**
  - Three screw terminal connectors for the sensors
    * Designed for pluggaple screw terminals

+**Debug**
+ - Two JST SH connectors for interfacing with Button 1 and nRF Reset
  - Two 2.54mm pin header for debugging Sensor 1 and Sensor 2

 # Power Analysis